pingidentity/pipeline-example-application/README.md

 Click the **Use this template** button at the top right of this page to create your own repository.
 After the repository is created, clone it to your local machine to continue.
 The rest of this guide will assume you are working from the root of the cloned repository.

+> [!NOTE]
-> Note - A pipeline will run and fail when the repository is created.
+> A pipeline will run and fail when the repository is created.
 This result is expected as the pipeline is attempting to deploy the application and the necessary configuration has not yet been completed.

 ## Development Lifecycle Diagram